Home Guide Links Contact

 Known dates awarded: Unknown

-Another mystery pin sold without any background information or documentation this variant shares the features of the other pins lacking the Robbins "r" hallmark, including the stamped UFC copyright text on the reverse and the somewhat cross-eyed Snoopy.
-This particular variant has a weakly- stamped upside-down STERLING hallmark in different lettering to that of variant II or XXI.
+Another mystery pin sold without any background information or documentation this variant shares the features of the other pins lacking the Robbins "r" hallmark, including the stamped UFS copyright text on the reverse and the somewhat cross-eyed Snoopy.
+This particular variant has a weakly- stamped upside-down STERLING hallmark in different lettering to that of variant 2 or 21.

 Description: Silver Snoopy Pin